MohanTalavar/iacsd-pgdac-march23/Database Technologies/MySQL/Assignment_1/Cursor_class_practice.md

 Note: Here pccnt : counting no of updated salaries of Clerk.
 	   pacnt : counting no of updated salaries of Analyst.
 	   pmcnt : counting no of updated salaries of Manager.
 	   pocnt : counting no of updated salaries of Others.

+IMP:   SET VARIABLES AFTER THE ENTIRE DECLARATION BLOCK
+       Eg: line 68-71

 	delimiter //

 	create procedure empupdatesal4(